What is Opioid Use Disorder ( OUD )?

 Opioid use disorder is an official diagnosis in the American Psychiatric Association’s Diagnostic and Statistical Manual for Mental Disorders (DSM-5).
 It describes a condition in which a person has difficulty controlling their use of opioids.
 This could refer to prescription painkillers, heroin, or synthetic opioids such as fentanyl.

-To meet criteria for opioid use disorder, a person must use opioids and have at least two of these symptoms within a 12-month period:
+To meet criteria for opioid use disorder, a person must use opioids and have at least two of these symptoms within 12 months:

 • Taking more opioids than intended